 A C-section is always billed higher than a vaginal delivery.
 This is because a C-section takes additional staff, including a surgeon, an anesthesia provider, two operating room (OR) nurses, and a surgical technician.
 Additionally, the cost of occupying the OR and its supplies is also billed.
 When a C-section occurs, the NICU staff are alerted and must be made available for the care of the newborn in case there are complications with the delivery.

 If you don’t have any insurance and are paying completely out-of-pocket for medical care, a C-section will cost more.
-With insurance, the amount your pay for your delivery varies depending on your plan, deductible, out-of-pocket maximum, and coinsurance.
+With insurance for pregnant women, the amount your pay for your delivery varies depending on your plan, deductible, out-of-pocket maximum, and coinsurance.
 If you have a high deductible or high coinsurance, you will likely be expected to pay more if you deliver via C-section.

 How should I choose what hospital to deliver to?